AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to testing the output in the terminal in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/blob/0307b636c4e105de552e64d75b369bb57daec184/spec/echo_spec.rb)

-This syntax enables us to create an expected output, that will not be returned at the end of the code, but displayed in the terminal.
+This syntax enables us to create an expected 'output', that will not be returned at the end of the code, but displayed in the terminal.

 ---